RuthAndRoth/Ruth/README.md

 'Contrib'.
 These continue to be used as they always have, as a place for team members to put things that are still under development before (or until) they are merged into the master release directories.

+## Licenses

+Ruth 2.0 and Roth 2.0 are AGPL licensed, other contents of this repository are also AGPL licensed unless otherwise indecated.
+See Licenses.txt for specific details.